 Dr David Zyngier is a former school teacher and principal.
 He spent most of his teaching career in disadvantaged public schools.
 In 2003 he began teaching and research in the Faculty of Education at Monash University where he completed his Phd.
 David's research focuses on teacher pedagogies that engage all students, but in particular how these can improve outcomes for students from communities of disadvantage by focusing on issues of social justice and social inclusion.
+David is now Associate professor (Adjunct) at Southern Cross University.

 He has a strong national and international research reputation as well as being widely recognised locally in school education as having a high level of expertise in curriculum theory and practice.